-From a FY2021 K-ESG awareness survey conducted on Kubota Group employees in Japan
+From a FY2021 K-ESG awareness survey conducted on Kubota Group employees in Japan illustrated book author Tomonori Taniguchi.

 Kubota supports the aims of the "SDGs trains" that started running in September 2020 and has since displayed its own original posters in the train cars in an effort to raise awareness about the SDGs.